giantswarm/releases/azure/v11.4.0/README.md

 - Enable external traffic policy configurability, in a way consistent with other NGINX IC configuration options.
 - Lay the foundation for making NGINX IC App optional and not pre-installed in a future Azure platform release.

-When upgrading existing clusters from older Azure platform releases, migration of LoadBalancer Service is automated but not fully automatic.
-Therefore we ask of you to delegate cluster upgrades to your SE.
+When upgrading clusters, migration of LoadBalancer Service is automated but not fully automatic.
+Therefore, please delegate cluster upgrades to your SE.

 **Note for SEs:** After cluster upgrade to 11.4.0, both old `ingress-loadbalancer` LoadBalancer Service managed by azure-operator and new one `nginx-ingress-controller` managed by NGINX IC App remain on the cluster.
 To switch the ingress traffic to the new LoadBalancer and remove old NGINX LoadBalancer Service without downtime please: